shakeel-faiz/FF/02Feb-26/05-cr-rmth.md

 To open a CR file, you can use any text editor or integrated development environment (IDE) that supports Crystal syntax highlighting and editing.
 Here are some common options:

-1.  **Visual Studio Code**: Install the Crystal Language extension for syntax highlighting and other language features.
+1.  **Visual Studio Code**: Install Crystal Language extension for syntax highlighting and other language features.

-2.  **Atom**: Install the language-crystal package for Crystal language support.
+2.  **Atom**: Install language-crystal package for Crystal language support.

-3.  **Sublime Text**: Use the Crystal Language package for syntax highlighting and other Crystal-specific features.
+3.  **Sublime Text**: Use Crystal Language package for syntax highlighting and other Crystal-specific features.

 4.  **Vim**: Install a plugin like vim-crystal for Crystal syntax highlighting and editing support.